top of page

 GREG ARBUTINE

-We've have been purchasing at on-line auctions sine the year 2000 and largely for the most part, we have always felt that these systems are mostly fair and equitable to both the auction houses and bidders.
+We've have been purchasing at on-line auctions sine the year 2000 and largely for the most part, we have always felt that these auction platforms are mostly fair and equitable to both the auction houses and bidders.

 Best of luck buying at auction and always stay alert and be aware of any potential set ups or rigged auctions out there.
-Likely 99.9% of the time things will be just fine.
+Likely 99.99% of the time things will be just fine, especially since Ebay is extremely protective of its buyers and always goes out of their way to prevent fraud and poor business practices.

 We Buy!